Fraud Blocker

 Completing Therapy

 After you’ve been able to meet your goals and maintain your progress, therapy terminates.
-But you are always welcome to come back and we hope you do.
-Most clients think of maintaining their mental health the way they maintain their teeth– regular care at home and just coming in every 6 months or a year for a ‘check-up’.
+But you are always welcome to come back, and we hope you do.
+Most clients think of maintaining their mental health the way they maintain their teeth – regular care at home with a “check-up” every 6-12 months.
 If everything is good, we’ll send you on your way again.
 If we need to brush up on some skills, come in for a few sessions more.
 It won’t take nearly as long this time since you likely already know the skills and just need some aid in utilizing them.

 How am I matched with a therapist?
 How do I know if this therapist is a good fit?